Ontario premier Ford starts second term with many promises, less revenue | Business

 Ford promised billions of dollars of new spending leading up to the election, on everything from highways to hospitals despite cuts to government revenue through measures such as a vehicle registration fee rebate and a gas and fuel tax reduction.
 With a debt-to-GDP ratio of 40.7%, Ontario's debt load is higher than the next three most populous provinces and it pays more to borrow in the bond market.
 Investors have said getting the fiscal house in order should be one of the Ford government's priorities.

 And while everyone said they wanted to boost new home construction, there was little discussion of the workforce needed to do this, added.
-"The labor force in that sector is getting quite old."
+"The labour force in that sector is getting quite old."

 Ford's party stays in power as the pandemic continues with few public health measures in place and without addressing structural challenges in delivering health care and addressing penurious disability payments even as Long COVID is adding to the burden of disability, Moffatt said.
 "We're going to have more people who will have disabilities, who will not be able to work or will not be able to work full-time.
 This is highly problematic."